rust-lang/rust/doc/adding_lints.md

 * The last part should be a text that explains what exactly is wrong with the code

-With our lint declaration done, we will now make sure that our lint declaration is assigned to a lint pass:
+With our lint declaration done, we will now make sure that it is assigned to a lint pass:

 ```rust
 // clippy_lints/src/foo_functions.rs